 Profiling

-One profiling to is the use of clickstream data to build a profile of an individual consumer or even groups of consumers to help improve your marketing strategy.
+One profiling option to is the use of clickstream data to build a profile of an individual consumer or even groups of consumers to help improve your marketing strategy.
+As I mentioned, cookies will disappear later this year from Chrome and other browsers are likely to follow.
+Here are some options to use instead.

-- For instance, Forrester Research has a tool (Empowered) that can be embedded in your blog, etc to help you determine what kind of social relationship your target audience is ready for.
+- For instance, Forrester Research has a tool (Empowered) that companies can embed in its blog, etc to help determine what kind of social relationship your target audience is ready for.
 Empowered is free and is based on survey results.
 It categorizes a target market based on age, country (or countries), and gender into one of 6 overlapping categories: creators, critics, collectors, joiners, spectators, and inactives.

-- eXelate Media also has a product in collaboration with Nielsen to use Nielsen’s databases along with eXelate’s data on consumer’s online behavior to generate better consumer profiling that helps build the right marketing strategy.
+- eXelate Media also has a product in collaboration with Nielsen that uses Nielsen’s databases along with eXelate’s data on consumers’ online behavior to generate better consumer profiling that helps build the right marketing strategy.

 - Journals such as American Demographics and Ad Age contain profiles of consumers for various industries in the US market.